fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 * The application uses Tendermint's implementation of Byzantine fault-tolerant consensus algorithms to provide **safety** and **liveness** without external interference to the cluster – while more than 2/3 of cluster nodes are correct (*quorum* exists).
 * It can restore liveness and even safety after violating quorum requirements – every node could rapidly detect problems with the blockchain or disagreement with the rest of nodes and raise a dispute to the **Judge**.

 The **State machine** maintains its state using in-memory key-value string storage.
 Keys here are hierarchical, `/`-separated.
-This key tree is *merkelized*, so every key stores Merkle hash of its associated value (if present) and its children keys.
+This key tree is *merkelized*, so for every key the hash of its associated value (if present) and its children keys is also stored.

 ![Key-values in cluster](cluster_key_value.png)